Gulfstream Aerospace

 Circadian rhythm support

 A Gulfstream aircraft can travel for up to 18 hours, crossing numerous time zones.
-This type of travel fatigues passengers in measurable physiological ways.
-The team asked: how can lighting reduce that stress?
-The answer was a full-spectrum up-wash and down-wash LED array with a color temperature range from 2000K (deep amber, mimicking sunset) to 7000K (cool daylight), designed to support the body's natural circadian rhythm across the full duration of a long-haul flight.
-The system can be programmed to follow the actual time of day at the destination — gently preparing passengers' biology for the time zone they're flying into.
+The answer was a full-spectrum up-wash and down-wash LED array with a color temperature range from 2000K (deep amber) to 7000K (cool daylight), designed to support the body's natural circadian rhythm.

 03